 1. Student INFORMATION

 Name: EA Name(s)(if applicabe):

 Grade: CYW Name(s (if applicable):

 Daily Schedule and Classroom Locations (attachment if necessary):

 2. EMERGENCY EVACUATION ASSESSMENT

 Does the student experience any of the following that could in npede the ability to quickly evacuate the workplace?

 a.
-Mobility limitations; interference with walking, using stairs, joint pain, use of mobility Yes No device (i.e. wheelchair, scooter, cane, crutches, walker, etc.)
+Mobility limitations; interference with walking, using stairs device (i.e. wheelchair, scooter, cane, crutches, walker, e

 b.
 Vision impairment/loss Yes No

 c.
-Hearing impairment/loss Yes No
+Hearing impairment/loss ☐ Yes ☐ No

 d.
-Other (please specify):
+Other (please specify): ☐ Yes ☐ No

-3. COMMUNICATION NEEDS & ACCOMMODATIONS
+3. COMMUNICATION NEEDS & ACCOMMODATI ONS

-Indicate the student's preferred method of communication in an emergency situation.
-List any assistive communication devices and/or accommodations required.
-Example: student with hearing impairment may require assistive device to receive emergency evacuation information.
+Indicate the student's preferred method of communication in a devices and/or accommodations required.
+Example: student receive emergency evacuation information.